Funding and Budget

 By state law, emergency service districts can be funded in two ways:

-• Property taxes, not to exceed $0.10 per $100 valuation; and
+- Property taxes, not to exceed $0.10 per $100 valuation; and

-• Sales and use taxes of up to 2% for a maximum total rate of 8.25%.
+- Sales and use taxes of up to 2% for a maximum total rate of 8.25%.

-only by property taxes at a rate of $0.094.
+ESD 8 is funded through both property taxes and a 2% sales and use tax.
+The property taxes are currently set at a rate of $0.094.
 For an average $500,000 home, this is roughly $40 per month or $470 per year.
-ESD 8 can also adopt a 2% sales and use tax if authorized by voters.
+In November 2024, ESD 8 voters approved a 2% sales and use tax for a total rate of 8.25%.
+Visit our

 Budget